 John A. Vlahides is co-host of the National Geographic TV series Lonely Planet: Roads Less Travelled, screening internationally on NatGeo Adventure.
 He hosts the series pilot in Morocco, and the first season’s closing episode in Madagascar, where he cracked a rib wrestling a bull.
-For a glimpse, here’s the Madagascar trailer, the Morocco trailer and the series trailer.

 John is a former luxury-hotel concierge and member of Les Clefs d’Or, the Paris-based union of the world’s elite concierges.
 He holds a degree in classic French cooking from La Varenne Ecole de Cuisine, in Paris, where he worked as an interpreter and studied with the same chefs who trained Julia Child.
 He studied literature at the Sorbonne, and holds a Bachelor of Arts degree from Binghamton University.

 John is also a full-season tenor with the multiple-Grammy-winning San Francisco Symphony Chorus, and spends free time downhill-skiing and hiking the Sierra, touring the West Coast by motorcycle, and sunning on the beach beneath the Golden Gate Bridge.